allenl7/privacy/README.md

 The most general advice I can give is go through all the settings and change it to how you see fit.
 I do not sign into apple ID and I do not recommend using iCloud and Siri.

+# DNS resolver

+Currently using NextDNS.io.
+DNS-over-HTTPS. block all the ads, porn, social media sites and delete all logs

 # Web Browsers

 I mostly use Brave and Firefox.
 I have not spend enough time on browser set up yet.
 I use [Firefox Containers](https://support.mozilla.org/en-US/kb/containers) and uBlock Origin to control the network calls.
 I recommend going through [Arkenfox's firefox settings](https://github.com/arkenfox/user.js/).
 There are a lot of other browsers to consider like Librewolf or an ungoogled Chromium.